aaboyle878/govtool-k8-manifest/README.md

 The Images referenced within this repo are taken from fork of [Cardano GovTool](https://github.com/IntersectMBO/govtool) which can be found [Here](https://github.com/aaboyle878/govtool).

-This repo has been set-up to allow anyone interseted to clone and deploy their own version of [GovTool](gov.tools) using a local minikube cluster with the primary objective of encouraging community involvement with the project and providing a safe playground where anyone can explore the inner working of the application.
+This repo has been set-up to allow anyone interseted to clone and deploy their own version of [GovTool](https://gov.tools) using a local minikube cluster with the primary objective of encouraging community involvement with the project and providing a safe playground where anyone can explore the inner working of the application.

+There are plans to add support for the other pilliars of the [Govtool](https://gov.tools) i.e, the [Budget Proposal Area](https://gov.tools/budget_discussion), the [Proposal Discussion Forum](https://gov.tools/proposal_discussion) and the [Governance Outcomes Area](https://gov.tools/outcomes?sort=newestFirst)